tweag/rules_nixpkgs/docs/remote-execution-tutorial.md

 ### Setup the Nix server

 The first step would be to setup a Nix server.
-We assume a Debian/Ubuntu for the following steps but any Linux system should do.
+Although we base the following instructions on a Debian/Ubuntu system, most Linux distributions should work.

 1. Install nix
 2. Install the NFS server package